dnnsjsk/spx/readme.txt

 * Mockup: make sure slot will be used if src is not present
 * Mockup: rework resizing mechanism
 * Navigation: add 'display' attribute
+* New: Text-Path component
+* New: add global '--spx-backdrop-filter' CSS variable
 * New: add global '--spx-color-focus' CSS variable
 * New: add global '--spx-display' CSS variable
 * New: add global '--spx-focus' CSS variable
+* Scrollspy: add 'spxScrollspyActivate' and 'spxScrollspyDeactivate' events
 * Share: convert to Shadow DOM
 * Share: make sure to always share the current URL
 * Slider: add 'lazy' attribute